What is an autopsy?

 Autopsy procedure begins with the general and ends with the specific:

-A final report is made after all lab results are complete.
+A final report is made after all lab tests are complete.